Mossbourne Community Academy: Description

 The first principal of the school was Michael Wilshaw, who left the school to become Chief Inspector of Schools In England and head of Ofsted in January 2012.
-The school opened a sixth form building in September 2009 which cost £7.7 million; they named it in memory after the late Sir Clive Bourne as the "Sir Clive Sixth Form Centre".
+The school opened a sixth form building in September 2009 which cost £7.7 million; they named it in memory of the late Clive Bourne as the "Sir Clive Sixth Form Centre".
 The school has a specialism in music.